-Alison Cook-Sather is the Mary Katharine Woodworth Professor of Education and Director of the Peace, Conflict and Social Justice Studies concentration at Bryn Mawr College and Coordinator of the Teaching and Learning Institute at Bryn Mawr and Haverford Colleges.
+Alison Cook-Sather is the Mary Katharine Woodworth Professor of Education and Director of the Peace, Conflict and Social Justice Studies concentration at Bryn Mawr College and Director of the Teaching and Learning Institute at Bryn Mawr and Haverford Colleges.

 Alison holds a Ph.D. from the University of Pennsylvania's Graduate School of Education, an M.A. from Stanford University, and a B.A. from the University of California at Santa Cruz.
 She works with a wide range of learners and teachers, including Bryn Mawr and Haverford students and alumni/ae interested in educational and social justice issues, high school teachers and students who participate in the preparation of future teachers, and college faculty and students interested in partnering to explore pedagogical issues.

-Since 2011, Alison has also been the Jean Rudduck Visiting Scholar at Homerton College, University of Cambridge, Cambridge, England.
-In this role she runs an annual conference in Cambridge that brings together scholars, teachers, students, and policy makers from around the world.
+Between 2011 and 2015, Alison was the Jean Rudduck Visiting Scholar at Homerton College, University of Cambridge, Cambridge, England.
+In this role she ran an annual conference in Cambridge that brought together scholars, teachers, students, and policy makers from around the world.

 Alison's research focuses on how various metaphors and the classical anthropological concept of liminality can be used to analyze how education is and might be conceptualized and practiced and on how differently positioned participants in education can work together toward deeper learning.
 She is also one of the leading scholars on student voice work, particularly student voice in teacher education and professional development.
 Alison has published over 70 articles and book chapters and five books, including Engaging Students as Partners in Learning and Teaching: A Guide for Faculty.